 The city suffered greatly from natural disasters (earthquakes) that destroyed the city in the famous “Caída da Praia”.
 In the 20th century, a new seaport and a military airport were built, boosting Terceira’s economy.

-The historic centre of Praia da Vitória is characterised by its many monuments, buildings and historic and traditional streets.
-The architecture is typical of the region – with many colours and characteristic Portuguese tiles.
+The historic centre of Praia da Vitória is characterized by its many monuments, buildings, and historic and traditional streets.
+The architecture is typical of the region, with many colors and characteristic Portuguese tiles.
 Don’t miss these places:

 - Mother Church;